hm-lang/core/proposals/README.md

 is used to key the index, you may also use an implicit subscript, which occurs when we have a non-function LHS followed by parentheses, e.g., `Array[Some + Expression / Here]`.
 TODO: probably can use `_` inside numeric identifiers without confusion, e.g., `1_000_000`.
+TODO: we probably can use `_` at the end of a numeric identifier to give the type, e.g., `1234_i32`.
 Some examples:

 ```